 I was reared near Williamston, Michigan and enjoyed spending time at my grandparents’ farm north of Fowlerville.
 In the early 1980s I moved to Florida where I met my late wife.
 Raising three children together was an adventure and I have often jokingly suggested that the perfect spacing of children is every 6 to 12 years after unintentionally testing this theory with my own sons.
 An interesting side effect is that my youngest son was only four years old when my oldest grandson was born.

 After 26 years of marriage, my wife succumbed to cancer.
 In time, I remarried and began a journey of building a new and rewarding marriage relationship.
-This journey includes embracing the fascinating role as step-father.
+This journey includes embracing the fascinating role of step-father.

 Life events have brought a wealth of real-life and practical experience to my counseling practice.
 Life has given me a desire to see others enjoy loving and fulfilling marriage and step-family relationships.
 It has given me a deep understanding and compassion for those who are terminally ill and those experiencing grief before and after the death of a loved one.
 Most of all, life has given me a passion to help people through counseling.